pengqun/awesome-documentation/README.md

   - [Template Download](https://arc42.org/download#format-overview) - The arc42 template in various formats, including docx, asciidoc, markdown, latex, rst, html, Confluence, etc.
   - [Example: HTML Sanity Checker](https://hsc.aim42.org/documentation/hsc_arc42) - Verbose example for the documentation of a Gradle plugin, created by Dr. Gernot Starke.
   - [Example: biking](https://biking.michael-simons.eu/docs/index.html) - A real world example for a bike activity tracker, created by Michael Simons.
+  - [Example: arc42 + C4 model](https://github.com/bitsmuggler/arc42-c4-software-architecture-documentation-example) - Shows how to use arc42 in combination with the C4 model with the Documentation as Code technique.
+  - [docToolchain](https://github.com/doctoolchain/doctoolchainb) - An implementation of the docs-as-code approach for software architecture, which use arc42 as template.
+  - [The Ultimate Guide To Software Architecture Documentation](https://www.workingsoftware.dev/software-architecture-documentation-the-ultimate-guide/) - Write, structure, visualize and manage software architecture documentation in a lean way using appropriate documentation tools, including arc42.

 - [C4 model](https://c4model.com) - The C4 model for visualizing software architecture using Context, Containers, Components, and Code.
   - [c4-draw.io](https://github.com/tobiashochguertel/c4-draw.io) - A C4 Modelling plugin for draw.io, which provides C4 Notation Elements in draw.io.